Innovation is thriving in the fight against Covid-19

 The intentionality behind trying to defeat Covid-19 is different: it is driven not by business models which opportunistically latch on to an existential crisis as a means of self-replication.
 No, it is driven by human needs, the need to survive – the impulse that has always driven human creativity.
 Social media are parasitic on the morbidity of Covid-19.
 Destroying this virus would remove the need for self-isolation and help counter the culture of fear that has driven large swathes of society to shelter behind closed doors.
 Efforts to defeat Covid-19, on the other hand, reveal mankind as a problem-solver, as an agent shaping society’s destiny, not a vulnerable and powerless object of a pernicious all-conquering nature.

-This is why this is not a division labour, but a division of intent.
+This is why this is not a division of labour, but a division of intent.
 The disruption this represents to Silicon Valley should be welcomed because it portends new thinking and new imperatives.
 Unimagined solutions are being pushed while a more open attitude towards experimentation, risk-taking and side-stepping onerous and costly regulation is starting to emerge.
 Human needs are breaking down yesterday’s precautionary approaches.

 For example, telemedicine – remote digital access to primary healthcare – has been around for at least 20 years, though with very little adoption.
 Covid-19 has changed that.
 Boston Children’s Hospital’s chief innovation officer, John Brownstein, reports that his hospital is now doing more virtual visits every day than it did over the entire preceding year.
 This has opened everyone’s eyes to how primary care can be leveraged in a far more productive way than previously imagined.